HackZy01/CEX2DEX-PSP/README.md

 If you have a slim 2000 or a brite 3000 you can install 5.02 M33 TT (this also works on the phat 1000 btw) There are tutorials for this so i won't bother you explaining how to do it (google is your friend)

+## This is just a fan project
+All credits go to zecoaxo